carpentries/trainers/policy/it_curriculum_maintainance.md

 PR Handling:
 - Patches may be merged by any maintainer without discussion.
 - Minor changes can be merged by any maintainer who did not contribute to the PR, after approval by another trainer, or after discussion among maintainers.
-- PRs for major major changes or that impact polciy are described in the special sections below.
+- PRs for major changes or that impact policy are described in the special sections below.

 ## Maintainer Selection